htoomtnaing/CAPM-and-Fama-French-3-Factor-Model-Trading-Strategy/README.md

-# Fama-Macbeth-Regression-Trading-Strategy
+# Fama-French-3-Factor-Model-Trading-Strategy

-Explored Fama-MacBeth Regression Trading Strategies for a QF module.
+Explored Fama-French 3 Factor Model Trading Strategies for a QF module.
 Other project members can be found in the project document.
 <br/><br/>
 Includes:
 1) Data Extraction